Great Vermont Flood of 1927: Aftermath

-The flood destroyed 1285 bridges, killed at least 84 people, including Vermont Lieutenant Governor Samuel Hollister Jackson.
+The flood destroyed 1285 bridges and killed at least 84 people.
+Vermont's Lieutenant Governor Samuel Hollister Jackson died trying to escape his flooded car.
 Many buildings and infrastructure were also damaged.
 Environmental historians attribute a number of possible causes for the extreme flooding, including deforestation, saturation of the soil, and the lack of living greenery because of the fall season.

-The flood is seen as a turning point in relations between the state government and the governments of the towns.
+The flood is seen as a turning point in relations between the state government and town governments.
 Floodwaters destroyed and damaged many bridges which were the towns' responsibility to maintain and repair, but many towns lacked the resources to rebuild their bridges.
 The state government undertook the task and in so doing assumed a larger role in the statewide road system.

-The next year, President Calvin Coolidge (a native of Vermont) visited the state.
-He saw how Vermont had recovered from the flood and made a famous speech in Bennington in which he observed, “I love Vermont because of her hills and valleys, her scenery and invigorating climate, but most of all because of her indomitable people.”
-He went on to praise “the people of this brave little state of Vermont” for their endurance.
+The next year, President Calvin Coolidge, a native of Vermont, toured the state.
+He saw how Vermont had recovered from the flood and delivered a speech in Bennington in which he observed: "I love Vermont because of her hills and valleys, her scenery and invigorating climate, but most of all because of her indomitable people".
+He concluded by praising "the people of this brave little state of Vermont".

+H. P. Lovecraft's novella The Whisperer in Darkness (1931) begins with the Great Vermont Flood.